HaimengBai/431slides/class_22/README.md

 1. Today's Agenda
     - Quiz 2
-        - didn't go well.
-Grades are coming before midnight.
+        - Grades will be available before Thursday's class.
+You should have received an email from me about your grade.
         - We'll talk about some specific issues in class today.
         - Anticipate a short activity coming your way via email **tonight**, due at noon Thursday.
 Shouldn't take more than 15 minutes to do.
     - *p* Hacking, Researcher Degrees of Freedom and The Garden of Forking Paths